braydonwillms/CTF-Writeups-RTCP-2020/README.md

 We're given an mp3 file.
 If we use strings on the file, we find the flag in it.
 flag: rtcp{j^cks0n_3ats_r1c3}

+# Binary/Excecutable
+## print(f) to Pay Respects - 100
+Lulu recently began to collect rice granules, she needs so many! (like over 9999) Jake says it might be a cure to Lulu's disease.
+Go help her get enough by throwing rice at the portal, print(f) to pay respects.

+There are some program files given here.
+They turned out to be a pain to set up, so I just used cutter and was able to find the flag in the strings extracted from the dll file.
+flag: rtcp{s0m3t1m35_0n1y_s0m3tImEz_sn^k3z_ar3_u5EfuL}

 # Web
 ## Robots.
 Yeah, I know, pretty obvious. - 25
 So, we know that Delphine is a cook.
 A wonderful one, at that.
 But did you know that GIANt used to make robots?
 Yeah, GIANt robots.